xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 Shutter Control
 ---------------

 There are a number of things one should pay attention to, in my opinion.
 The shutter control is the top 1 on the list.

 **Shutter control**.
 This is perhaps the most important thing you do not want to miss.
 If shutter control is not working properly, you might have sample burned without notice.
 Normally, if shutter control is not working, you will have hard time preparing gain reference.
 So you might notice it.
 However, since we are not required to prepare gain reference often in daily bases, if it stops working, you might or might not notice it promptly.
 You might still get image, but your sample might not be protected as it should be.

 With properly working shutter, the beam will get blanked if following conditions are all met:

 1. Hardware components are communicating with each other normally.

 #.
 DM is running and K3 camera is in inserted position.

 #.
-Software configuration in DM interface - Camera Configuration has set properly as idle state for shutter one "Pre-specimen"
+Software configuration in DM interface - Camera Configuration has set
-   to be closed.
+   properly as idle state for shutter one "Pre-specimen" to be closed.
 There is normally only single shutter cable from Gatan MIB box - shutter 1 connecting to FEI shutter router "CSU" box at one of the channels.
 This is a BNC connctor.
 In our case, it connects to Channel C - *Blanker*.
 Make sure it is the blanker, as the other one on CSU channel "shutter" means below specimen.

-#. large screen of scope is in raised position (large screen is a switch to trigger sending or retracting 5V signal through
+#. large screen of scope is in raised position (large screen is a switch to
-   the shutter cable.).
+   trigger sending or retracting 5V signal through the shutter cable.).

 #.
-In FEI scope "CCD/TV Camera" interface, make sure the fake camera name assgined for K2/K3 (Falcon in our case) is selected
+In FEI scope "CCD/TV Camera" interface, make sure the fake camera name
-   from the list and "insert" button is in yellow color.
+   assigned for K2/K3 (Falcon in our case) is selected from the list and "insert" button is in yellow color.
 Click on it if this is not.
 This is to tell FEI CSU shutter router to let Channel C take control electronically, not to mechanically insert K3 camera, as K3 is not fully integrated into FEI TIA system.
 This is a standalone camera in that sense.
 In fact, newer version of FEI software no longer requires to add a fake camera onto camera list.
 Instead, there is a large button "Standalone Camera" to be clicked to do the same.

 In our case, when all above conditions are met, the green LED "shutter" indicator on K3 power supply unit should be on.
 The "Blanker" orange color LED indicator on Channel C will be lit when idle.
 It blinks when a shot is taken from DM or SerialEM.
 If you take an exposure for 3 seconds, the LED will disappear for 3 seconds.
 The two images below show Gatan Power Supply unit and FEI CSU unit:

 **Fig.1 Gatan K3 Camera Power Supply Unit** (click for full size image)

 .. image:: ../images/K3-PS.png
    :scale: 15 %
-..   :height: 544 px 2016 × 1512
-   :width: 384 px
-   :alt: DUMMY instance property
-   :align: center

 **Fig.2 FEI Shutter Router Unit (CSU)** (click for full size image)

 .. image:: ../images/CSU.png
    :scale: 15 %
-..   :height: 544 px
-   :width: 384 px
-   :alt: DUMMY instance property
-   :align: center

 Please note: at least in our case, during an exposure, there is nothing change to reflect shutter status from either CCD/TV camera interface or FEI's Jave program "Shutter Blanker Monitor".
 This is probably due to Gatan camera being an "external" camera.

 To make absolutely sure the shutter is working properly, it is better to check it with burn marker method.
 You lift large screen and wait for sometime and take an image of ice sample or plastic sample in a lower mag, and you check if you see any sign of burn marker.
 If no burn marker seen, that would indicate the beam is blanked without a shot is taken.

 .. _watch: